smartdevicelink/sdl_evolution/proposals/NNNN-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 ## Motivation
-Currently, there is some issues with navigation apps when users enable WiFi after the navigation apps are activated.
+Currently, there are some issues with navigation apps when users enable WiFi after the navigation apps are activated.

 For example:
 1. SDL failed to start video streaming if users enable WiFi on the head unit after the NaviAPP is activated. https://github.com/smartdevicelink/sdl_java_suite/issues/1235